 Family Group (1 adult):£14.40

 Members:- Join now!

 Overseas Visitor Pass (9 or 16 days unlimited)

 30 minutes before closing

-programme, Guidebook, Gift shop, Toilets and parking in village
+Museum, Family learning, Guidebook, Gift shop - Toilets and parking in village.

 The causeway floods at high tide

 so it is very important to check the tide times before

 01289 389200 or